 Bridging the gap between the current career and a move into project management continues to be a challenge unless doing so as a subject matter expert who then gets the opportunity to take on a project.
-There are many people, particularly women, who have amazing skills and have excelled up the career ladder into various roles including EA, operational roles in Finance and Purchasing amongst many.
+There are many people, particularly women, who have amazing skills and have excelled up the career ladder into various roles including Executive Assistants and operational roles in Finance and Purchasing amongst many.
 These talented individuals have the skills of getting on with people from all areas, skills of persuasion, delegation and collaboration, problem solving, being practical….and many more which have been developed and honed.

 We have a fabulous resource pool of talented and experienced people who know how to make change happen and how to ‘get things done’, often through quite tricky organisational terrains.
 It is hard to help them leverage those skills into the project word without being sent back to ‘Start’.
-And what makes this even worse is that the place you often are sent to as ‘Start’ is the PMO assistant where the very skills you have that would make you a fabulous project manager or work stream leader are not best matched to what you need to run the Risk Log effectively.
+And what makes this even worse is that the place you often are sent to as ‘Start’ is the PMO assistant where the very skills you have that would make you a fabulous project manager or work stream leader are not best matched to what you need to ‘run the Risk Log effectively’.

 That’s why we have developed a one day seminar and workshop that can help you start your career pivot into project management.
 Have a look at Project Management Un-Packed – it could be the stepping stone you are looking for.